ChefKissInc/NootedRed/README.md

 When it is done.
 It may take more than a month.
 But we are currently stuck on 99% essentially.

-## macOS Installation on laptops

-It may be possible to install macOS on your laptop, but without graphics acceleration and the touchpad may not work.

 ### X5000 vs X6000

 - X5000: GFX 9, uses VCE + UVD, and DCE 5